NIPOST Raids Unlicensed Courier Operators, Dispatch Riders in Lagos

 Part of the statutory mandate of NIPOST is to regulate, licence, and monitor the Postal, Courier, Express and Logistics industry in Nigeria, in line with the statutory provisions of Section 43 (1,2 and 3) of the NIPOST ACT.

-He added that CLRD would continue on its clampdown exercise until it sanitises the industry of all forms of sharp practices, adding that the enforcement and clampdown operations, cut across all the states of the federation and have come to stay.
+The General Manager added e that CLRD would continue on its clampdown exercise until it sanitises the industry of all forms of sharp practices, adding that the enforcement and clampdown operations, cut across all the states of the federation and have come to stay.

 “CLRD had over time, received several public complaints about the unprofessional conducts and unethical sharp practices displayed by unlicensed courier and logistics operators such as carriage of prohibited items, illicit drugs, obscene articles, price undercutting, pilfering, damaging of parcels, loss of customers packages, dumping of customers items, and obtaining money by trick from unsuspecting customers under false pretences without delivery services, among others.
 The recalcitrant, most times, do not have traceable premises of operation and they have created a negative image for the industry nationwide, and they have also brought about unwarranted hardship to Nigerians by their misguided entities,” Shonde said.